micgreene/micgreene/README.md

 ### About Me:
 - 😄 Pronouns: He/Him
 - 🔭 I’m currently working on learning new tools as an AWS Apprentice.
-- 🌱 I’m currently learning deploying web facing apps using JavaScript/AWS services.
+- 🌱 I’m currently learning Linux/Python.
 - 👯 I’m looking to collaborate on unique game projects.
 - 🤔 I’m looking for help with learning RUST, utilizing AWS services.
 - 💬 Ask me about professional boxing, martial arts, videogames, comics, anime!